Sandbox Images

 > Define reusable named sandbox images in Python, TypeScript, or Dockerfiles.

-Sandbox images let you prebuild dependencies, files, and environment setup once, then launch fresh sandboxes from that prepared state.
+Sandbox images let you set up dependencies, files, and environment once, then launch fresh sandboxes from that prepared state.

-An image is a project-scoped name backed by a filesystem snapshot.
-You can define one with a Dockerfile, the Python SDK, or the TypeScript SDK, then pass the registered name to `image=` when creating sandboxes.
+Define an image with a Dockerfile, the Python SDK, or the TypeScript SDK — or import an existing registry image directly — then pass the registered name to `image=` when creating sandboxes.

 The usual flow is: